 This is SmartAsset’s fourth annual study on the best states for a higher education.
 Read the 2017 study here.

-- Consistency – For the fourth year in a row, Virginia and California occupy the top two spots.
+- Consistency – For the third year in a row, Virginia and California occupy the top two spots.
 Eight of last year’s top 10 also ranked in the top 10 this year.

 - Mixed bag – No one area dominates more than another.
 Some Northeast states, like New York and New Jersey, rank well, as do some Southern states like Virginia and North Carolina.
 California also gets an A grade while in the Midwest, Michigan secures a top 10 spot.